fiskaltrust/rollout-doc/technical-operations/rollout-automation/templates.md

 ### Pre-defined system variables

-The following variables are pre-defined by execution scope of templates.
+The following variables are pre-defined and will populated automatically by auto-generated or predefined values when the template is rolled out.

 *Curly brackets denote dynamic values.*